pandoc-jp/pandoc-doc-ja/users-guide.rst

 You can use pandoc to produce an HTML + JavaScript slide presentation that can be viewed via a web browser.
 There are five ways to do this, using `S5`_, `DZSlides`_, `Slidy`_, `Slideous`_, or `reveal.js`_.
-You can also produce a PDF slide show using LaTeX |beamer|_, or slides shows in Microsoft `PowerPoint`_ format.
+You can also produce a PDF slide show using LaTeX |beamer|_, or slide shows in Microsoft `PowerPoint`_ format.

 Here’s the Markdown source for a simple slide show, ``habits.txt``: